Lotus 72: 1970

-The car was introduced at Spanish Grand Prix in April, 2nd race of the 1970 season, driven by Jochen Rindt and John Miles.
-72 was withdrawn from competition after Spanish Grand Prix, due to poor performance, for suspension modification, was re-entered for Dutch GP.
-Rindt made the car successful, winning the Dutch, French, British and German Grands Prix in quick succession.
+The car was introduced at the Spanish Grand Prix in April, the 2nd race of the 1970 season, and continued the red, cream and gold paint scheme of Gold Leaf cigarettes, first introduced with the Lotus 49.
+The cars were driven by Jochen Rindt and John Miles, but the 72 was withdrawn from competition after Spanish Grand Prix, due to poor performance, for suspension modification.

+It was re-entered for the Dutch GP, and Rindt soon made the car successful, by winning the Dutch, French, British and German Grands Prix in quick succession.
 Rindt was almost certainly going to win the world championship but was killed in a qualifying crash at Monza, driving the 72 with its wings removed, when a front brake shaft failed sending the car at high speed into a poorly installed safety barrier.
 His replacement, Emerson Fittipaldi, won the United States race, helping Rindt become F1's only posthumous world champion.
 Rindt's and Fittipaldi's combined points for the season helped Lotus to its fourth constructors' championship.

 1971–1972

 The car was developed during 1971 by Tony Rudd who had formerly worked at BRM.
 He worked especially on redesigning the rear suspension and modified the rear wing to produce more downforce.
 Fittipaldi struggled during the season but scored good results and finished a respectable sixth, whilst the following season was much better.
 The development work done behind the scenes helped him become the youngest world champion in F1's history in 1972 winning five races in the 72, whilst Lotus again won the constructors' championship.
-The car now sported a striking paintscheme of black and gold; Imperial Tobacco had introduced a new brand, and decided to increase exposure and provide more funds to Lotus as part of the deal.
+The car now sported a striking paint scheme of black and gold; Imperial Tobacco had introduced a new brand, and decided to increase exposure and provide more funds to Lotus as part of the deal.
 Lotus was now sponsored by John Player Special cigarettes.